VatomInc/vatom-spaces-media-button/README.md

 > **Note:** You can only sideload plugins in a space you are the owner of.

+## Running locally
+- Start the dev server: `npm start`
+- Load the plugin in your space.
+Select Plugins, press the (+) icon and then paste the address: [http://localhost:9000/plugin.js](http://localhost:9000/plugin.js)
+- After making code changes, refresh the page

 ## Use

 - Install plugin